 - Set up in a very scenic PRIVATE location.

 - Always available when at camp.
-Can be set up during the day if needed.
+It can be set up during the day if needed.

-- Has a key system so that you know if it’s in use or not.
+- It has a key system so that you know if it’s in use or not.

 - Has a hand wash system (cleanliness is paramount).

-- You CAN use toilet paper and discard of it in the Groover.
+- You CAN use toilet paper and discard it in the Groover.

-- Has a trash for all other non-TP items.
+- Has trash for all other non-TP items.